rodrigoUriarte/LightItBack/README.md

 cp .env.example .env
 ```

-Add your credentials for connection to [ApiMedic] in the .env file(https://apimedic.com/).
+Add your credentials for connection to [ApiMedic](https://apimedic.com/) in the .env file.

 ```sh
 APIMEDIC_USERNAME= "your_mail"